jfalkner/machine_learning/projects/openai_lambda_layer/README.md

 zip -r ./example_function.zip lambda_function.py resume.txt
 ```

+Upload this `example_function.zip` file as your Lambda Function using the "Upload From" button and ".zip file" option.

 Before trying it out, make sure to add your OpenAI key to the environment for this Function in AWS Lambda.
 This is required to authorize your request with OpenAI, using your account.

 ![AWS Lambda ENV](aws_lambda_env.png)